kushalsoni268/realtime-chat-web-app-design/README.md

-# Realtime Chat Web App
+# Realtime Chat Web App Design

-This project is a Realtime Chat Web Application, similar to WhatsApp, built to deliver fast, secure, and efficient messaging.
+This project is a design for Realtime Chat Web Application, similar to WhatsApp, built to deliver fast, secure, and efficient messaging.
 It allows users to communicate seamlessly in real-time, making it ideal for connecting people instantly.

 ## 📋 Table of Contents